New algebras of functions on topological groups arising from G-spaces: Representations of groups and -spaces on Banach spaces

 \begin{remark} In general, not every continuous representation is adjoint continuous (see for example \cite{Mefr}).
-A standard example is the representation of the circle group $G:=T$ on $V:=C(T)$ by translations.
+A standard example is the representation of the circle group $G:=\mathbb{T}$ on $V:=C(\mathbb{T})$ by translations.
 Here the Banach space $V$ is separable but with ``bad" geometry.
 The absence of adjoint continuity may happen even for relatively ``good" (for instance, for separable Radon-Nikod\'ym) Banach spaces like $V:=l_1$.
-Indeed if we define $G:=S_{\infty}$ as the symmetric group naturally embedded into $Iso(V)$ (endowed with the strong operator topology) and consisting of all ``permutation of coordinates" operators.
-Then the dual action of $G$ on $l_1^*=l_{\infty}$ is not continuous (see \cite{Meop}). \end{remark}
+Indeed if we consider the symmetric group $G:=S_{\infty}$, naturally embedded into $\Iso(V)$ (endowed with the strong operator topology) as the group of ``permutation of coordinates" operators, then the dual action of $G$ on $l_1^*=l_{\infty}$ is not continuous (see \cite{Meop}). \end{remark}

 It turns out that the situation in that respect is the best possible for the important class ${\mathcal Asp}$ of Asplund Banach spaces.
-The investigation of this class and the closely related \emph{Radon-Nikod\'ym property} is among main themes in Banach space theory.
+The investigation of this class and the closely related \emph{Radon-Nikod\'ym property} is among the main themes in Banach space theory.
 Recall that a Banach space $V$ is an {\em Asplund\/} space if the dual of every separable linear subspace is separable, iff every bounded subset $A$ of the dual $V^*$ is (weak${}^*$,norm)-\emph{fragmented}, iff $V^*$ has the Radon-Nikod\'ym property.
 Reflexive spaces and spaces of the type $c_0(\Gamma)$ are Asplund.
 For more details cf. \cite{Bo,Fa}.
 For the readers convenience we recall also the definition of fragmentability.